buserror/mii_emu/README.md

      + This allows you to make sure your disk images aren't corrupted when 'hard rebooting' the emulator, if you are in the process of testing/developing a program for example.

 ## What it cannot do
- * MouseCalc crashes (VBL IRQ, or a mouse mode I don't support yet)
  * A2Desktop PT3 player doesn't see keypresses.
- * Sometimes the emulator goes in 'slow mode', ie 0.2MHz.
-Likely the frame scheduler playing up.
  * Thats' about it really, all the other things I tried work
  * Joystick support is a bit limited, no 'mapping' I used a (USB) 8bitdo NES30 Pro, and it works, but it's not perfect.
-But, I can play choplifter with it, so it's good enough for now...
+But, I can play choplifter with it, so it's good enough for now... *NOTE* Soon will have it's own config dialog to do mapping.

 ## What it could do with
- * Not sure about keeping Nuklear, it does a lot bit it's hard work customizing anything
- * Add a memory extension 'card' -- not sure why, but hey, why not.
- * Joystick support.
-As soon as I find a USB joystick that vaguely looks retro, I'll get one.
  * The main window is 1280x720 on purpose, so it could do Full Screen.
  * Port it to Raspbery Pi.
 I don't expect compiling issues, just video issues with GLes
  * Make a tool to 'flatten' overlay files back into the primary image.
- * Some sort of UI to select/eject disks.
+ * Make a UI for the debugger, instead of telnet.

 ![Total Replay](docs/screen_total.png)